pingcap/talent-plan/rust/projects/project-1/project.md

 a series of commits, e.g. before submitting a pull request.

 _Run `cargo clippy` against your project and make any suggested changes.
-Run `cargo fmt` against yur project and commit any changes it makes._
+Run `cargo fmt` against your project and commit any changes it makes._

 It's worth reading the [`rustup`], [`clippy`], and [`rustfmt`] documentation, as these are tools you will be using frequently.